imarc/opus/README.md

 }
 ```

-Using the above alone, Opus will match the standard `name` value on your root package to determine which set of installation paths packages should use.
-If your `name` value does not match a standard framework or if you've changed the package name for any reason, you can overload the framework name with something like the following:
+## Telling Opus What Framework Your Project Uses

+_NOTE: This only has to be done if the `name` in your project's `composer.json` does not match the supporting framework._

 ```json
 "extra": {